|Course Length:||3 Years Full-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-Some typical examples of how you can achieve the 112 UCAS Tariff points required for 2017/18 entry are as follows:
+Some examples of how you can achieve 112 UCAS Tariff points are detailed below.

 - A Levels – BBC;